mie-lab/geospatial_optimal_transport/README.md

 source env/bin/activate
 pip install -e .
 ```
 This installs the package called `geoemd` in your virtual environment, together with all dependencies.
+The code was tested on OS and Linux.

 ### Data download and preprocessing:

+We provide all preprocessed data in the [data_submission](data_submission/) folder.

+If you want to reproduce the preprocessing, please use the following instructions:

+**1) Bike sharing data**

 Public bike sharing data from Montreal were downloaded [here](https://www.kaggle.com/datasets/aubertsigouin/biximtl).
 A script is provided to read all data and to convert it into the hourly number of bike pick-ups per station: